This post is used to log my leetcode problem solving.

 Explanation

-Router router = new Router(2); // Initialize Router
+Router router = new Router(2); // Initialize Router with memoryLimit of 2.

 router.addPacket(7, 4, 90); // Return True.

-router.forwardPacket(); // Return [7, 4, 90]
+router.forwardPacket(); // Return [7, 4, 90].

-router.forwardPacket(); // There are no packets left, return []
+router.forwardPacket(); // There are no packets left, return [].

 Constraints:

-methods altogether. - queries for
+105calls will be made toaddPacket,forwardPacket, andgetCountmethods altogether. - queries for

-will be made in increasing order oftimestamp
+addPacketwill be made in increasing order oftimestamp.

 Solution